 June 14th– Kiss Day

-Allegedly, this day is also used for an excuse for singles to kiss eachother letting someone know they are interested.
+Allegedly, this day is also used for an excuse for singles to kiss each other letting someone know they are interested.

-But like all other holidays in Korea, the companies want to make a few extra bucks off these days.
+But like all other love holidays in Korea, the companies want to make a few extra bucks off these days.
 Makeup stores will offer a buy one get one free promotion on lipstick and many stores will have specials on breath mints.

 July 14th– Silver Day

 On this day couples are supposed to either take a hike or walk around a green forest together and enjoy the great outdoors.

 September 14th– Photo Day

 Many couples go sing it out their love for each other at a noraebang (private karaoke rooms) and have someone take a photo of them from behind singing love songs to each other.

 October 14th– Wine Day